gregjw/office-hagrid/README.md

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    Office Hagrid>
+    office-hagrid

-Then you can interact with Office Hagrid by typing `Office Hagrid help`.
+Then you can interact with Office Hagrid by typing `office-hagrid help`.

-    Office Hagrid> Office Hagrid help
-    Office Hagrid animate me <query> - The same thing as `image me`, except adds [snip] Office Hagrid help - Displays all of the help commands that Office Hagrid knows about.
+    office-hagrid animate me <query> - The same thing as `image me`, except adds [snip] office-hagrid help - Displays all of the help commands that Office Hagrid knows about.
     ...

 ### Configuration